 Here at Camp, we are preparing for the arrival of your children.
 We continue to ask our Lord Jesus Christ for help in this task so that our children’s Camp experience would draw them closer to Him, that even in a short period of time at Camp they would be transformed by the presence of God in their lives.
 This is an incredible responsibility and opportunity, one that we are partners in as Diocese, parents, children, and staff.
-In cooperation with one another, by the guidance of the Holy Spirit, our beloved Camp will be everything we, and our children, need it to be in the eyes of God.
+In cooperation with one another, by the guidance of the Holy Spirit, our beloved Camp will be everything we, and our children, need it to be.
 We thank God for the blessing of this Camp, its founders and benefactors, its previous staff and volunteers, and its campers and their parents.
 We have inherited a genuine blessing.
 In that spirit of gratitude we eagerly look forward to another wonderful and blessed year at Camp Nazareth.

 As we prepare for the arrival of your children we want you to know that the safety and well-being of your children is Camp Nazareth’s primary concern.
 Camp provides a safe Orthodox Christian environment in which your children will be well taken care of from the moment they arrive to the moment they leave for home.
 We take this responsibility seriously at Camp and we want you to know that we continually look for ways to improve the camp experience by providing the safe environment you expect from us.
 We ask that you partner with us in this endeavor by preparing your child for the Camp Nazareth experience.